The weakness of finding descending sequences in ill-founded linear orders: Finding antichains in trees

-\begin{proposition} \thlabel{prop:bstreefirstorderupperbound} $\ExtVer \leW \bigsqcap \limits_{k \geq 2} \pitacc{k}$. \end{proposition} \begin{proof} First, we prove the reduction.
+\begin{proposition} \thlabel{prop:bstreefirstorderupperbound} $\ExtVer \leW \bigsqcap_{k \geq 2} \pitacc{k}$. \end{proposition} \begin{proof} First, we prove the reduction.
 Given a tree $T$ of infinite width, search for antichains of each finite size.
 Within each antichain, at most one vertex is not extendible to an infinite antichain in $T$.
-Since extendibility is a $\Pi^0_2$ property, we can (for each $k$) build an input for $\pitacc{k}$ to identify one vertex in the antichain of size $k$ which is extendible.
+Since extendibility is a $\Pi^0_2$ property (relative to $T$), for each $k$ we can build an input for $\pitacc{k}$ to identify one vertex in the antichain of size $k$ which is extendible.
 Then a solution for any of the $\pitacc{k}$-instances yields an $\ExtVer$-solution to $T$.

 To show that the reduction is strict, assume towards a contradiction that $\bigsqcap_{k \geq 2} \pitacc{k} \leqW \ExtVer$.
 Apply the reduction to the ``neutral'' input to $\bigsqcap_{k \geq 2} \pitacc{k}$, i.e., where every $j < k$ is a solution.
-If the resulting tree $T$ contains incomparable vertices $v_0$ and $v_1$ which yield the same output $j < k$ under the reduction, we may fix a finite prefix which determines this fact, then render $j$ wrong in the $\pitacc{k}$-instance.
+If the resulting tree $T$ contains incomparable vertices $v_0$ and $v_1$ which yield the same output $j < k$ under the reduction, we may fix a finite prefix which determines this fact, then render $j$ wrong in the $\pitacc{k}$-instance by enumerating it.
 This leads to a contradiction because either $v_0$ or $v_1$ must be a valid $\ExtVer$-solution.
 On the other hand, if incomparable vertices in $T$ always yield different outputs under the reduction, by the pigeonhole principle, there must be incomparable vertices $v_0$ and $v_1$ which yield outputs for different $k$.
 Say $v_i$ determines the output $j_i < k_i$.
 Once again this fact is determined by a finite prefix of the neutral input.
 We then render $j_i$ wrong in the $\pitacc{k_i}$-instance for $i=0,1$ after said finite prefix.
 Since either $v_0$ or $v_1$ must be an $\ExtVer$-solution, we reach a contradiction. \end{proof}

 It turns out that $\ExtVer$ is sandwiched between $\pitaccN$ and $\bigsqcap_{k \geq 2} \pitacc{k}$.